MoonetD/CS265-mlsys-project-final/memory-bank/activeContext.md

 ## Recent Changes

+* [2025-05-15 18:46:07] - Updated PLAN_stage_3.md to focus exclusively on implementing the graph extraction and rewriting for activation checkpointing (recompute strategy).
+Removed all references to swapping and tensor offloading to host memory.
+Added new sections on Robust Error Handling and Performance Optimization to address common challenges in graph rewriting.
+* [2025-05-15 19:44:14] - Further refined PLAN_stage_2.md to focus only on the core requirements for the activation checkpointing algorithm implementation.
+Removed the advanced performance optimizations section and simplified the core scheduling logic to align with the Π-TWO paper's requirements.
 *
 * [2025-05-14 11:09:41] - Added detailed logging to `starter_code/graph_rewriter.py::find_node_by_name` to debug node lookup failures.
 * [2025-05-14 12:20:00] - Modified `starter_code/ac_comparison.py` to output detailed results from Stage 2 (activation checkpointing algorithm) before proceeding to Stage 3.
 Added code to save AC decisions to a CSV file, print a detailed summary of decisions, show top activations chosen for recomputation, and display estimated memory savings and recomputation overhead.